Clearing Up Confusion About

-First, this is about the modern Messiah (Mashiach) and son of Man.
-It is not about Jesus of Nazareth, but about the son of Man Jesus spoke of, saying the future son of man would "first be rejected by his generation and suffer many things."
-And that prophecy was much like a messianic prophecy of Isaiah, saying the Mashiach would be rejected so long he would fear his work had been in vain and for naught.
+First, this is not about Jesus of Nazareth, even though Jesus was called Mashiach Yeshuah ben Yosef by many of his followers.
+It is about the modern Messiah (Mashiach) and about the son of Man Jesus spoke of, saying the future son of man would "first be rejected by his generation and suffer many things."
+(Luke 17:20-25)

 Of course, Jesus of Nazareth was known as Mashiach ben Yosef by multitudes of Jews in his generation who recognized that he was a Mashiach, a spiritually anointed son of Man.
 And, since Jesus' father Joseph was of the genealogical line of David, some called Jesus by the title of Mashiach ben David -- the "son of David" by lineage.